I'm just Friday, folks, on the EIB Network live from the Southern Command in sunny South Florida.

 That would be over $2 billion per year.

-Right now, the average American household's watching eight hours of television a day because they're consuming propaganda loaded garbage that they wouldn't pay a penny for, Rush.
+And the same thing right now, the average American household's watching eight hours of television a day because they're consuming propaganda-loaded garbage that they wouldn't pay a penny for, Rush.

-And if we force this media to not be able to subsidize their products, then the media becomes dependent on the w free will of the people to buy their products with their hard-earned discretionary dollars.
+And if we force this media to not be able to subsidize their products, then the media becomes dependent on the free will of the people to buy their products with their hard-earned discretionary dollars.

-And the very people who are ignorant that you're always talking about are the non conservative talk radio listening people.
+And the very people who are ignorant that you're always talking about are the non-conservative talk radio listening people.

 It's 80% of the electorate.